 Hiring an offshore software developer can be rocket fuel for both a startup and an established company.
 The problem is in the productivity of the team and the frames of cooperation.

-If you wish to talk about the ways Calamari can support the cooperation between the client company and an offshore software development company, don’t hesitate to contact us now!
+If you wish to discuss the ways Calamari can support the cooperation between the client company and an offshore software development company, don’t hesitate to contact us now!
+And do not forget to subscribe to our HR Newsletter.

 Read more our texts about Remote work, outsourcing and offshoring